The Babe Ruth Story: Release

 The film was rushed to release following news of Ruth's declining health and makes no mention whatsoever of Ruth's first wife, Helen.
 Despite his condition, Ruth briefly visited the set of the production in Los Angeles and travelled there again to attend the premiere.
 However, his condition worsened during the screening, and he died three weeks later.
+His appearance at the premiere was his last public appearance.
+Ruth's daughter wrote "When he got out of the theatre he had no idea where he was because of the amount of drugs that were in his system.
+It was one of the cruelest scenes that I have ever witnessed in my life."
+She claimed Ruth "never realized" what he was watching.